mMerlin/fesTest/notes.md

 The viewBox is setting to 100 px / inch
 The positioning / spacing puts the centres 0.3 inch apart, and the complete rectangles are included in the viewBox, with a height of 0.33 inches.
 Both the connector and terminal extend beyond the 0.1 inch multiple distance.

-The terminal rectange, without id, is duplicated inside the breadboard group.
+The terminal rectangle, without id, is duplicated inside the breadboard group.
 The seems to be a lot of z order overlap, hiding parts of elements that are underneath.

-dip package body is 0.27x0.4 inches, offset vertically only 0.03 inches from viewBox origin. pins / legs extend 0.03 inch both top and bottom, with the 0.1 inch grid center point being 0.015 inch outside of the body.
+dip package body is 0.27x0.4 inches, offset vertically only 0.03 inches from viewBox origin. pins / legs extend 0.03 inch both top and bottom, with the 0.1 inch grid centre point being 0.015 inch outside of the body.
-Origin of 0.1 inch grid for pin connection center points is 0.045,0.015 from viewBox origin.
+Origin of 0.1 inch grid for pin connection centre points is 0.045,0.015 from viewBox origin.

 **I** don't want the pin/lead/leg graphics to extend past the 0.1 inch grid.
-Stop the graphics at the center of the breadboard holes.
+Stop the graphics at the centre of the breadboard holes.

 ## Errata